hopsoft/pry-test/README.md

 MicroTest is small & unobtrusive.
 It can run parallel with other test frameworks, and can be introduced to existing projects with minimal effort.

+## Advanced

+[See the wiki](https://github.com/hopsoft/micro_test/wiki) to troubleshoot or dig into more advanced topics.

 Start testing today!